nedbat/coveragepy/doc/help/run.rst

                             to the .coverage data file name to simplify collecting data from many processes.
       --source=SRC1,SRC2,...
-                            A list of packages or directories of code to be measured.
+                            A list of directories or importable names of code to measure.
       --timid               Use a simpler but slower trace method.
 Try this if you get seemingly impossible results!
       --debug=OPTS          Debug options, separated by commas. [env: